bottari/scritti/README.md

 This repo is intentionally diverse — it contains a portfolio of practical, minimally-packaged scripts that demonstrate:

 ### 🛠️ Technical Engineering Capabilities
+- **Model Comparison Frameworks:** Flask-based UIs for human-centric qualitative analysis.
-- Python tooling (Pandas, tokenization, JSON parsing, I/O utilities)
+- **Python Tooling:** Pandas for metric calculation, JSON parsing, and custom I/O utilities.
-- Prompt orchestration logic
-- Custom evaluation metrics (e.g., work on iambic pentameter scoring and haiku creation)
+- **Custom Evaluation Metrics:** Work on iambic pentameter scoring and haiku verification.
-- Llama 3.1 8B and GPT-2 fine-tuning experiments with partial layer unfreezing  and LoRA
+- **Fine-Tuning:** Llama 3.1 8B and GPT-2 experiments with LoRA and partial layer unfreezing.
-- Quantization and optimization on limited hardware (16GB VRAM)
+- **Quantization:** Optimization for local execution on limited hardware (16GB VRAM).
-- Dataset formatting utilities (for supervised fine-tuning or RAG prep)

 ### 🧪 AI Governance & Model Lifecycle Relevance
-- Understanding of *why* models behave incoherently
-- Ability to perform controlled prompt-based evaluations
+- **HITL Pipelines:** Designing interfaces that bridge raw model output with human judgment.
-- Failure-mode analysis (semantic drift, instability, overfitting)
+- **Failure-Mode Analysis:** Identifying semantic drift, instability, and overfitting.
-- Logging patterns that mirror internal evaluation pipelines
+- **Logging Patterns:** Data structures that mirror enterprise-grade evaluation pipelines.
-- Experiment reproducibility practices
+- **Experiment Reproducibility:** Maintaining prompt-to-output linkage for downstream analysis.

 ### 📈 Program Management & Systems Thinking
 - Translating ambiguous goals into measurable experiments
 - Structuring AI workflows with clear inputs/outputs
 - Aligning fine-tuning work with model safety/evaluation concerns

+---

+## ⚖️ New: Human Evaluation & Side-by-Side Comparison

+The latest evolution of **scritti** moves beyond automated metrics into **Human-in-the-Loop (HITL) evaluation**.
+I have implemented a Flask-based review application to perform rigorous side-by-side (A/B) testing between different model architectures.

+### **The Workflow**
+1.  **Orchestration:** Run identical prompts through both a **Llama 3.1 (QLoRA)** and a **GPT-2 (Fine-tuned)** model.
+2.  **Blind Review:** Use the Flask UI (`poem_review_app/`) to compare outputs without knowing which model produced which result.
+3.  **Qualitative Scoring:** Models are rated on a 1-5 scale across three dimensions:
+    * **Originality:** Does it avoid clichés and "LLM-isms"?
+    * **Emotion:** Does the output evoke the intended mood?
+    * **Imagery:** How vivid and specific is the sensory language?
+4.  **Audit Trail:** Results are captured in structured JSON, preserving the link between Prompt ID, Model Version, and Reviewer Scores.

+> **Why this matters for AI Governance:** This mimics production-grade RLHF and red-teaming workflows, creating a consistent A/B evaluation process that can be audited for model drift or stylistic alignment.

 ---